<-BackHow to do bottom-up market sizing in Africa with practical tips

 1. When Googling, always click on the image for more visual info.
 A lot of great info in the graphs that might only be available in the paid reports.

 2. Look at the report’s backlinks.
-They will often reference the key stats from the report.
+They will often reference key statistics from the report.

 3. Click on news in Google and see the stats that media articles quote about the reports.